17 Jul Hire Motivational Speaker Robert Swan

 Recognized as one of the top motivational speakers on the planet, Robert Swan has given thousands of speeches to audiences across the globe.
 Each year, Robert presents to a diverse array of audiences in the corporate, non-profit and educational sectors, including organizations such as Boy Scouts of America, Beyond Petroleum (BP), Coca-Cola, KPMG, NASA, Shell, TED Global, Unilever, and many more.
 Robert has been featured in some of the world’s top media outlets.

-In 1992, Robert was invited by the United Nations to be a keynote motivational speaker at the first Earth Summit for Sustainable Development, held in Rio de Janeiro, Brazil.
-In 2014, he was also invited to speak at the TEDGlobal conference, which too was held in Rio de Janeiro.
+In 1992, Robert was invited by the United Nations to be a keynote motivational speaker at the first Earth Summit for Sustainable Development in Rio de Janeiro, Brazil.
+He was then invited to speak at the TEDGlobal conference in 2014, also held in Rio de Janeiro.

-Robert has been a keynote motivational speaker at all of the United Nations World Summit for Sustainable Development, the World Economic Forum, and the Corporate Eco Forum.
+Robert has been featured as a keynote motivational speaker at the United Nations World Summit for Sustainable Development, the World Economic Forum, and the Corporate Eco Forum.

 Robert uses his vast experience, knowledge, and expertise to motivate organizations to integrate sustainable practices into their business models.